-A young man falls in love with a girl from a rich family.
-His unorthodox plan to go on holiday for the early years of his life is met with skepticism by everyone except for his fiancée's eccentric sister and long suffering brother.
+A young man in love with a girl from a rich family finds his unorthodox plan to go on holiday for the early years of his life met with skepticism by everyone except for his fiancée's eccentric sister and long-suffering brother.

 An Episcopal Bishop, Henry Brougham, has been working for months on the plans for an elaborate new cathedral which he hopes will be paid for primarily by a wealthy, stubborn widow.
 He is losing sight of his family and of why he became a churchman in the first place.
 Enter Dudley, an angel sent to help him.
 Dudley does help everyone he meets, but not necessarily in the way they would have preferred.
 With the exception of Henry, everyone loves him, but Henry begins to believe that Dudley is there to replace him, both at work and in his family's affections, as Christmas approaches.Written by

 John Vogel <firstname.lastname@example.org>